simonharris/plunit_assert/README.md

 2. provide significantly more helpful and user-friendly feedback on test fail
 3. full compatibility with PlUnit: you can still use  `assertion/1` if you wish

+Whilst this wasn't an explicit design goal initially, another benefit of `plunit_asssert` is:

+4. it can easily be leveraged by calling its test predicates directly within the Prolog REPL, which can be a trying experience with manual calls to `assertion/1`.

+See this in action under [Examples](#Examples) below.

 ## API Documentation